haoxins/haoxins.github.io/archived/2021-kubernetes-in-action-2nd-1.md

   - send an `HTTP GET` request to the application in the container.

+* Another problem with `HTTP GET` *post-start* hooks is that Kubernetes doesn't treat the hook as failed if the HTTP server responds with status code such as `404 Not Found`.

+* If the `imagePullPolicy` is set to `Always` and the image registry is *offline*, the container will not run even if the same image is already stored locally.

+* When the first *init container* is complete, the image for the *next init container* is pulled and the container is started.
+This process is repeated until all init containers are successfully completed.

+* Init containers are normally only executed once.
+  Even if one of the pod's main containers is terminated later, the pod's init containers are not re-executed.

 ## Mounting storage volumes into the Pod's containers

 ## Persisting application data with PersistentVolumes